ChrisGVE/taskforge.nvim/prompt.md

 We are currently focusing on **Batch Tag Processing** and debugging related features.
 Additionally, we are addressing:

+- refactoring the UI functions into its own module `ui` in order to simplify and reuse the original `tracker/ui.lua`
 - Separation of concerns inconsistencies (e.g., buffer movements should be in `buffer.lua`, not `tracker/ui.lua`).
 - Proper organization of language-specific content (`lang/common.lua` should only contain shared logic)
 - Hooking into Trouble.nvim to display all tracked comments within a project.